Posted on Nov 21 at 11:07 AM. Last edited on Jun 06 at 10:29 AM

 Elmet Farmhouse is a holiday cottage like no other – and a truly special place.
 Set in an idyllic location in the hilltop village of Pecket Well, it has breathtaking panoramic views across the steep wooded valley of Hardcastle Crags towards the historic village of Heptonstall and the monument of Stoodley Pike.
 Nearby Hebden Bridge is a thoroughly delightful place, renowned for its quirky independent shops and relaxed creative vibe.

-The UNESCO World Heritage Site of Saltaire, the spa towns of Ilkley and Harrogate, the award-winning Hepworth Museum and Yorkshire Sculpture Park and the awe-inspiring Yorkshire Dales are all within easy driving distance.
+Cultural attractions abound in this area, including he UNESCO World Heritage Site of Saltaire, the spa towns of Ilkley and Harrogate and the award-winning Hepworth Museum and Yorkshire Sculpture Park.
 There are also direct train links from Hebden Bridge to York, Leeds and Manchester.
-The railway station, with its original finger post signage, is worth a visit in its own right.

 Due to the historic nature of this Grade II Listed Building, we regret that the building is not suitable for visitors with mobility problems.
 Children and toddlers welcome.
-Cot, high chair, baby bath, potty and stair gate available.
+Travel cot, Moses basket, high chair, baby bath, potty, stair gate and fireguard available.

 For further details, please contact Lesley Jackson: